MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-sshconnectionissue-perms.md

 # Troubleshoot SSH connection issues in Linux VM due to permission and ownership issues

-This article provides a solution to an issue in which SSH service fails because the _/var/empty/sshd_ directory in RHEL systems, the _/var/lib/empty_ in SUSE, or the _/var/run/sshd_, isn't owned by the root user, or is group- or world-writable.
+This article provides a solution to an issue in which SSH service fails because the _/var/empty/sshd_ directory in RHEL systems, the _/var/lib/empty_ in SUSE, or the _/var/run/sshd_ in Ubuntu, isn't owned by the root user, or is group- or world-writable.

 ## Symptoms